baranovskypd/goodpress/README.md

 [a course](https://scientific-rmd-blogging.netlify.app/). :smile\_cat:

 **Important disclaimer**: I don’t use WordPress, so I am not sure you should trust me.
-You are welcome to volunteer to take over this package/concept, but please tell me about it so I can add a link to your package.
+You are welcome to try out the package (not on important stuff, rather in a playground of some sort), to contribute, and to volunteer to take over this package/concept.
+If you write a newer and better R package please tell me about it so I can add a link to it.

 ## Installation